bjwilliams5/causal-inference-2022/README.md

 * A script that generates a plot using `ggplot` and saves it in the figures directory
 * A script that generates a summary table using `kableExtra` and saves it in the tables directory
 * A script that generates a regression output summary using `stargazer` and saves it in the tables directory
-* A brief report written in LaTeX that summarizes the patterns that you find.
-Use a formal and descriptive writing style.
-You will be graded on a genuine attempt at analyzing the results.
+* A brief report written in LaTeX that summarizes the patterns found in the analysis of mean arrests by race and gender.